Frequently Asked Questions

 Due to the vast size of some agency systems, filters are necessary to sort and locate assets based on specified criteria.
 The BrM software offers two filter options to locate specific information very quickly: 1) Filter Dropdowns and 2) Quick Filters.

-• Filter Dropdown: lists the relevant filters that have been created and edited on the Manage Filters task.
-By default, BrM comes with a set of various filters loaded (labeled BrM in the dropdown); however, customized filters can be created.
+• Filter Dropdown: lists the relevant filters that have been created and edited.
+By default, BrM comes with a set of various filters loaded; however, customized filters can be created.
 When a filter is selected from the dropdown, the bridge grid will automatically update to the filtered assets.

 • Quick Filters: enable a user to filter the grid based on a condition.
 The grid automatically updates with the filtered assets.